santi1s/Big-Data/Big-Data-ARR/Databricks-PlayBook-for-ARR-Engineers.md

 Welcome to ARR Databricks Team.
-This Playbook is a summary version of [Databricks](https://dev.azure.com/Supportability/AzureDataBricks/_wiki/wikis/AzureDataBricks.wiki/312112/Azure-Databricks) Wiki which contains in depth information about process and technical aspects.
+This Playbook is a summary version of [Databricks Wiki](https://dev.azure.com/Supportability/AzureDataBricks/_wiki/wikis/AzureDataBricks.wiki/312112/Azure-Databricks) Wiki which contains in depth information about process and technical aspects.

 # 	Prerequisites
 - Complete L200 for Databricks